Microaggressions In Our Society

 When you have the knowledge, do you believe it is your responsibility to alter your behaviors and actions to reflect that knowledge?

-Life Coaching and Therapy (LCAT) is a relationship coaching and sex therapy practice that transforms our clients lives through our flexible, multi-technique approach and pleasure-skills training provided by systemically-trained and licensed therapists!
+Life Coaching and Therapy (LCAT) is a therapy and coaching practice that transforms our clients lives through our flexible.
+Multi-technique approach and pleasure-skills training provided by systematically-trained and licensed therapists!

-Our team of compassionate, licensed therapists and certified sex therapists help Millennials and Baby Boomers alike who visit us for a variety of relationship, intimacy and sex problems.
+Our team of compassionate, licensed therapists and certified sex therapists help all clients who visit us for a variety of personal, relationship, intimacy and sex problems.

 LCAT provides on-site appointments, as well as video chat and text therapy programs.
-For clients hoping to take their intimate lives to the next level through personalized coaching on YOUR terms, learn more about our Text Therapy Program.

-Learn more about how LCAT can help improve your life at What We Do
+Learn more about how LCAT can help improve your life at What We Do.